50 heritage trees saved with the support of 35,000 in our community!

 January 31st, 2023

-To further push for change, we reached out to our community to show the decision makers commissioner, Mr. Tushar Girinath, the Malleswaram Commissioner Dr. Deepak and the local MLA, Mr. Ashwath Narayan that it was not just one or two citizens, but thousands who wanted to save the trees of Sankey Road.
+To further push for change, we reached out to our community again because we wanted to show the decision makers BBMP commissioner Mr. Tushar Girinath, the Malleswaram Commissioner Dr. Deepak and the local MLA, Mr. Ashwath Narayan that it was not just one or two citizens, but thousands who wanted to save the trees of Sankey Road.
 We emailed asking for everyone to call and leave messages to the decision-makers.
+To do this, our supporters called Malleshwaram area’s MLA, Mr. C. N. Ashwath Narayan and the BBMP Chief Commissioner, Mr. Tushar Giri Nath and asked them to put a halt on the Sankey Road flyover and consider alternate plans.

 The win we saw with this campaign is a testament to the resilience and teamwork of our community who came together time and again, when we reached out to them.